Protocols for classically training quantum generative models on probability distributions: Methods

-after the action of quantum circuit $\hat{U}_{\mathrm{F}}:=\hat{H}\hat{U}_2 \hat{H} \hat{U}_1 \hat{H}$, where $\hat{U}_1,\hat{U}_2$ are circuits that consist of Z-basis rotations $\hat{R}_z$ and Ising-type propagators $\hat{R}_{zz}$.
-Hereafter, $\hat{H}$ is a layer of Hadamard gates applied to all $n$ qubits.
-It was shown that $\Phi$ can be calculated efficiently classically.
-Therefore, from the squared forrelation $|\Phi|^2$ one can estimate the probability to obtain $|0^{\otimes n}\rangle$ at the output after the action of $\hat{U}_{\mathrm{F}}$, provided the input is $|0^{\otimes n}\rangle$.
-At the same time, in the following we show that the variant of forrelation can be used for achieving the sampling advantage.\\ Classical estimation of probability using the forrelation has been shown to be possible \cite{Bravyi2021} under the condition that the circuit's entangling properties are constrained.
+Classical estimation of probability using the forrelation has been shown to be possible \cite{Bravyi2021} under the condition that the circuit's entangling properties are constrained.
 To understand this, we use the concept of connectivity in graph theory.
 Consider a graph $G$ with $n$ nodes, where each node represents a qubit in a quantum circuit.
 Two nodes are connected by an edge if there is a 2-qubit entangling gate between the corresponding qubits in the circuit.
 Typically IQP circuits have all-to-all connectivity, usually by using a two-qubit entangling gate.
 However, if we restrict the connectivity such that the resulting connectivity graph is bipartite, we can obtain probabilities up to an additive polynomial error classically efficiently for these `extended-IQP' circuits.
-More concretely, whenever the connectivity graph can be partitioned into 2 disjoint subsets such that the tree-decomposition of each of the subsets has a small tree-width, then a classical algorithm is possible with a runtime of $O(n4^w\epsilon^{-2})$ where $w$ is the maximum tree-width of the decomposition \cite{Bravyi2021}, and $n$ is the number of qubits.
+More concretely, whenever the connectivity graph can be partitioned into 2 disjoint subsets such that the tree-decomposition of each of the subsets has a small tree-width, then a classical algorithm is possible with a runtime of $O(n4^w\epsilon^{-2})$ where $w$ is the maximum tree-width of the decomposition \cite{Bravyi2021}, $n$ is the number of qubits and $\epsilon$ is error in the estimated probability.
 We show examples of a bipartite graph with 4 nodes and a complete graph in Appendix A, as well as the corresponding circuits.
 In the rest of the text, we use the term extended-IQP circuits to mean these quantum circuits which have a bipartite connectivity graph and an additional Hadamard layer between the set of commuting gates.